mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 By default, SRS considers on-premises servers to be within the trust boundary, and doesn't rewrite forwarded messages bound to on-premises.
 However, some customers have complex routing configurations that use their on-premises servers to route messages to the Internet.
 Therefore, the forwarded messages won't be rewritten, and will be rejected due to SPF failure.
 To solve this problem, we added a setting to allow the administrators to enable SRS rewrite for traffic flowing through an on-premises outbound connector.
 For more information about this new connector parameter, see [Sender Rewriting Scheme Upcoming Changes](https://techcommunity.microsoft.com/t5/exchange-team-blog/sender-rewriting-scheme-upcoming-changes/ba-p/2632829).

-Microsoft provides third-party contact information to help you find additional information about this topic.
+Microsoft provides third-party contact information to help you find additional information about this article.
 This contact information may change without notice.
-Microsoft does not guarantee the accuracy of third-party contact information.
+Microsoft doesn't guarantee the accuracy of third-party contact information.